Mukunthan-A-R/frank/README.md

 # mongo-frank

-Ease for working with [MongoDB](https://www.mongodb.com/products/tools/compass) using compass,minimalist web framework for [Node.js](<(https://nodejs.org/en)>). mongo-frank is a tool that helps develop Node.js based applications by automatically connecting with mongodb using compass.
+Ease for working with [MongoDB](https://www.mongodb.com/products/tools/compass), minimalist web framework for [Node.js](<(https://nodejs.org/en)>). mongo-frank is a tool that helps develop Node.js based applications by automatically connecting with mongodb.
-This is a minimalist franework.
-You can directly perfrorm CRUD operations without worrying about DataBase connection.
+This is a minimalist franework for working with Database.
+You can directly perfrorm CRUD operations without worrying about DataBase connection,establishment or maintainance issues.

 ## Installation

-This is a Node.js module available through the npm registry.Before installing, download and install [Node.js](https://nodejs.org/en) and [MongoDB](https://www.mongodb.com/products/tools/compass) using compass.
+This is a Node.js module available through the npm registry.
+Before installing, download and install [Node.js](https://nodejs.org/en) and [MongoDB](https://www.mongodb.com/products/tools/compass) using compass or use Mongo Atlas.

-Before installing, download and install Node.js and MongoDB using compass.
+Before installing, download and install Node.js and MongoDB using compass or connect to MongoDB Atlas.

-This package works only if you configure with Mongo compass.

 If this is a brand new project, make sure to create a package.json first with the [npm init command.](https://docs.npmjs.com/creating-a-package-json-file)